AvonleaFisher/Analyzing-NYC-311-Service-Requests/README.md

 ## Limitations & Next Steps

-More of your own text here
+The input variable, call descriptor, consisted of just over 800 unique string values before preprocessing.
+The model has only been trained, therefore, to recognize a relatively limited set of words that may appear in service request descriptions.
+Training on a larger and more diverse set of descriptions could enhance the model's ability to match descriptions with a responding agency.

 ### For further information

-For any additional questions, please contact Avonlea Fisher at fisheravonlea@gmail.com.
+For any additional questions, please contact me at mailto:fisheravonlea@gmail.com or via my [LinkedIn profile](https://www.linkedin.com/in/avonlea-fisher/).